Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 jamf recon
 ```

+In my SOE I use `/Library/Management` as a place for all the bits and pieces I use such as the  company logo.
+If you use a different spot use that.

 The first half of the script logs the date and a list of the non-compliant rules to a text file.
 We can read `/Library/Management/cisfixlog.txt` in an EA if we want.
 Having this makes security happy as you are logging every breach.

 The second half is running `jamf` three times.
 You can see that we run the remediation, then run the check again.
-The second check *should* pick up that the Mac is now compliant and write that out to our audit plist.
+This check *should* pick up that the Mac is now compliant and write that out to our audit plist.
 Now a `jamf recon` will update our two EAs by making them run again.
 That means the Mac is no longer a member of our smart group.
+##### Testing

 For preliminary testing I turn on Self Service for the three policies.
 I also edit any other security policies and set them to exclude our test group, we want to be sure we get a clean test.

-##### Testing

 To do our testing we want a rule that is easily broken and just as easily fixed but doesn't constitute a large breach of security.
 "Disable Root Login" is the perfect candidate. `/usr/bin/dscl . -create /Users/root UserShell /bin/zsh` will break it and the remediation done by our system is a single line `/usr/bin/dscl . -create /Users/root UserShell /usr/bin/false`.

-One hiccup in testing is that the policy log is only written after a policy completes so even though "CISv2 Fix Control" runs first, it will be third in the policy log after "CISv2 Fix" and "CISv2 Check".
+One note in testing is that the policy log is only written after a policy completes so even though "CISv2 Fix Control" runs first it will be above "CISv2 Fix" and "CISv2 Check" in the Policy Log.

+Once you have got it working by running the policies via self service in your test instance find some volunteers to run the system in production to make sure you're not breaking something with all the new security rules.
+If you are then figure out which rule it is and go back to Security.

 ##### Caveat